42northgroup/42Viral/42viral/Doc/developer/setup/installation.md

 You can use the option "0" when you are setting your application for the first time.
 This will automatically run all the setup steps in sequence.

+You can also use the setup shell after the first setup to perform individual operations such as re-configuring the database parameters, clearing model cache, etc.